dmerand/donald.merand.org/_posts/2012-06-02-i-made-some-hipchat-utilities.md

 HipChat CLI
 ===========

 If you're like me (got this far? you're probably like me.), then you probably wanna post to HipChat from some shell scripts every now and then.
 Say a CRON job that runs an `fmsadmin` task, or something like that.
-So I cooked up a [real nice client][HipChat CLI] for that as well.
+So I cooked up a [real nice client][HipChatCLI] for that as well.

 Similar caveats to FMHipChat apply - you need an API token, and you have to modify the script to use it.